aiven/devportal/docs/products/clickhouse/concepts/features-overview.rst

 ---------------

 Scalability
   You can seamlessly :doc:`scale your ClickHouse cluster </docs/platform/howto/scale-services>` horizontally or vertically as your data and needs change using the pre-packaged plans.
-Aiven for ClickHouse also supports :doc:`sharding </docs/products/clickhouse/howto/use-shards-with-distributed-table>` as a horizontal cluster scaling strategy.
+Aiven for ClickHouse also supports :doc:`sharding </docs/products/clickhouse/howto/use-shards-with-distributed-table>` as a horizontal cluster scaling-up strategy.

 Resource tags
   You can assign metadata to your services in the form of tags.
 They help you organize, search, and filter Aiven resources.
 You can :doc:`tag your service </docs/platform/howto/tag-resources>` by purpose, owner, environment, or any other criteria.